 Works well with others…

 Obviously we’re in the agency business, so our opinion might be biased.
 That said, the math, and quality of work, doesn’t lie.
 Agencies are cheaper and almost always do better work.
 Having a marketing director that can work well with an agency is a must.
-It’s important that you trust their ability to do such – as you need to grant them the power to give approval and make decisions.
+It’s important that you trust their ability to do such — and you need to grant them the power to give approval and make decisions.

 Let us help

 By no means are we hiring experts.
 But, we have had a lot of success in this area.
 The employees we have are outstanding and we’ve gotten a ton of interest from others wanting to work at Gorilla.
-If we can ever give you an opinion or talk through your process, please – let us know.
-Hell, we just might even have someone in our system that could be a good fit for you.
+If we can ever give you an opinion or talk through your process, please let us know.
+Hell, we just might even have someone in our system who could be a good fit for you.